aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-In this schema, only the owner of the object has the authorization to perform update (`updateTodo`) and delete (`deleteTodo`) operations on the owner created object, but anyone can read them.
-This prevents the object from being updated or deleted by users other than the creator of the object while allowing all users of the app to read them.
+In this schema, only the owner of the object has the authorization to perform update (`updateTodo`) and delete (`deleteTodo`) operations on the owner created object, but anyone can read them (`getTodo`, `listTodos`).
+This prevents the object from being updated or deleted by users other than the creator of the object while allowing all authenticated users of the app to read them.

-Here's a table outlining which users are permitted to execute which operations. **owner** refers to the user who created the object, **other** refers to all other users.
+Here's a table outlining which users are permitted to execute which operations. **owner** refers to the user who created the object, **other** refers to all other authenticated users.

 |       | getTodo | listTodos | createTodo | updateTodo | deleteTodo |
 |:------|:-------:|:---------:|:----------:|:----------:|:----------:|